 \end{corollary}

-As $d_3$ metrizes convergence in law, the above corollary in particular shows that within a single non-diffusive chaos, convergence of the second and fourth strong moments implies convergence towards a (Hilbert-valued) Gaussian.

-A particularly useful formulation of the above moment bounds for applications uses contraction operators acting on the kernels of the multiple integrals appearing in the chaos decomposition representation of $X$ given in \eqref{chaosdecompofX}.
+As $d_3$ metrizes convergence in law, the above corollary in particular shows that within a single non-diffusive chaos, convergence of the second and fourth strong moments implies convergence towards a (Hilbert-valued) Gaussian. ~\\~\\ A particularly useful formulation of the above moment bounds for applications uses contraction operators acting on the kernels of the multiple integrals appearing in the chaos decomposition representation of $X$ given in \eqref{chaosdecompofX}.
 Contractions, which are the analytic quantities defined in Section \ref{Section_prelim}, allow for much simpler computation compared to dealing directly with the first four moments.
 Some examples of previous works that use contraction norms to obtain quantitative limit theorem for Poisson random variables include \cite{lachieze-rey-peccati:2013:fine-gaussian-fluctuations ,lachieze-rey-peccati:2013:fine-gaussian-fluctuations1 ,reitzner-schulte:2013:central-limit-theorems }.

 Our second main result is the following contraction bound. \begin{theorem} Let the notation and setup of Theorem \ref{theorem_fourmomentHilbert} prevail.
 Moreover, let $\mathfrak{H}=L^2(\mathcal{Z},\mu)$ where $\mathcal{Z}$ is the $\sigma$-fnite measure space described in Subsection \ref{subsection_Poissonspace}.
 Then it holds that